samfer2359-projects/C-Console-Game/README.md

 # C Console Games

-This repository contains **console-based games developed in C** as part of my learning journey in data structures and programming fundamentals.

-I implemented these games to practice arrays, linked lists, and dynamic memory, with a focus on making the code **clean, readable, and beginner-friendly**.
-I also used **AI-assisted debugging** to understand certain concepts, like random number generation and implementing an **undo feature**.
+A collection of console-based games developed in C to strengthen core programming fundamentals and problem-solving skills, with a focus on data structures and clean code implementation.

 ---

+## Overview

+This repository includes small games built to practice core concepts such as arrays, control flow, and state management.
+The implementations emphasize clarity, modular logic, and efficient use of C fundamentals.

+---

 ## Games Included

-1. **Tic Tac Toe**
+### Tic Tac Toe
-   - 2-player or vs computer mode
+- Supports 2-player and basic computer mode
-   - Practice with arrays and basic game logic
+- Demonstrates 2D array manipulation and game logic

-2. **Stack-based Undo Game (Target Challenge)**
+- Handles input validation and win conditions

+### Stack-Based Target Game (Undo Feature)
-   - Reach a randomly generated target number
+- Player reaches a randomly generated target using operations
-   - Add, multiply, or undo moves
+- Supports add, multiply, and undo actions
-   - Demonstrates **tracking move history / undo functionality**
+- Demonstrates state tracking and undo functionality using stack concepts

-*(More games will be added in the future.)*

 ---

+## Key Concepts Covered

+- Arrays and 2D arrays
+- Control flow and game loops
+- Random number generation (`rand`, `srand`)
+- State management and undo logic
+- Modular and readable C code structure

+---

 ## How to Run

-- Simply **copy the code into a C IDE** (like Code::Blocks or VS Code with a C compiler)
+1. Open the code in any C-supported IDE (e.g., Code::Blocks, VS Code)
+2. Compile using a C compiler (GCC recommended)
-- Compile and run the program directly from your IDE
+3. Run the executable from the terminal or IDE

 ---

+## Notes

+This project is part of my ongoing learning in C programming and data structures.
+Additional games and features will be added over time.
-## Learning Points
+## Notes

-- Arrays and 2D array manipulation
-- Implementing a **move history / undo feature**
-- Random number generation (`srand` / `rand`)
-- Dynamic memory allocation and linked lists (planned for future games)
-- Console I/O and basic game loops
+This project is part of my ongoing learning in C programming and data structures.
+Additional games and features will be added over